All Episodes

 Nothing was done on any of that.

-Okay, here's the audio soundbite of the vicious interview.
+Okay, here's the audio sound bite of the vicious interview.

-Christin Cooper.
+Kristen Cooper.

-This this lit up Facebook and Twitter.
+This lit up Facebook and Twitter.

-This is what had the nation outraged Kristen Cooper interviewing the bronze medal-winning skier Bodie Miller.
+This is what had the nation outraged.

 Here's how it sounded.

-Body, you're showing so much emotion down here.
+Bodie, you're showing so much emotion down here.

 What's going through your mind?

-Um, I mean, a lot, obviously.
+I mean, a lot, obviously.

-Just uh a long struggle coming in here.
+Just a long struggle coming in here and just a tough year.

 And was it for him?

-Um I mean, I don't know if it's really for him, but I wanted to come here and I don't know, I guess make myself proud, but when you're looking up in the sky at the start, we see you there, and it just looks like you're talking to somebody.
+I mean, I don't know if it's really for him, but I wanted to come here and, I don't know, I guess make myself proud.

 What's going on there?